nsbgn/judge/README.md

 ==============================================================================

-`judge` is an implementation of a decision procedure for classical and justification logic.
-It is based on a tableau-based theorem prover.
+`judge` is an implementation of a decision procedure for classical and justification logic, through a tableau-based theorem prover.